Here for our final news roundup and information overload.

 Hi, Sean.

-Uh appreciate you taking my call.
+Appreciate you taking my call.

-There's nowhere in the Constitution or the amendments that uh addresses uh uh uh uh getting rid of a an administration that is so corrupt and so uh dishonest and uh not uh the twenty-fifth amendment deals with oh an old guy up there who can't function anymore,
+There's nowhere in the Constitution or the amendments that addresses getting rid of an administration that is so corrupt and so dishonest.

-Well, high crimes and misdemeanors does is very broad, and the way they used it to apply it to Trump was very different.
+Well, high crimes and misdemeanors is very broad, and the way they used it to apply it to Trump was very different.

-The only thing that I I unfortunately can tell you is let's say they impeach him, which it would be the right thing to do if you follow the law, and you have you know, assume uh if we find out that Joe Biden was involved and knew everything about Hunter Biden's farm business dealings and benefited from it himself financially, which Hunter himself implicates his own father in his own laptop from hell.
+And you have, you know, assume if we find out that Joe Biden was involved and knew everything about Hunter Biden's foreign business dealings and benefited from it himself financially, which Hunter himself implicates his own father in his own laptop from hell.

-Now, you might impeach him in the house, but in the Senate, I doubt they'd ever find him guilty.
+Now, you might impeach him in the House, but in the Senate, I doubt they'd ever find him guilty.

 Then you have to ask a tough question.